InVision Review 2026: Is It Still Worth Using for Designers?

 For years, that was genuinely revolutionary.
 Teams that used to send flat PDFs back and forth were now sharing polished, clickable flows.
 InVision grew into a company valued at over $1.9 billion at its peak, with clients across Fortune 500 companies and fast-moving startups alike.

-Here's the thing, though: the market didn't stand still.
-Figma showed up and basically rewrote what "design collaboration" means.
-Then Adobe acquired Figma (and later abandoned that deal — honestly, one of the wilder plot twists in design tool history), and the whole industry reshuffled.
-InVision responded by expanding far beyond prototyping — adding Freehand (a real-time whiteboard), Boards (design inspiration and feedback), and InVision Studio (a full design application).
-The result is a platform that's broader than most people realize, but also one that's still figuring out where it fits in 2026.
+Here's the deal, though: the market didn't stand still.
+Figma arrived and essentially rebuilt what "design collaboration" means.
+Then Adobe acquired Figma (and later abandoned that deal — honestly, one of the more dramatic plot twists in design tool history), and the whole industry reshuffled.
+InVision responded by expanding beyond just prototyping — adding Freehand (a real-time whiteboard), Boards (design inspiration and feedback), and InVision Studio (a full design application).
+The result is a platform that's broader than most people realize, but also one that's still finding its footing in 2026.

-The company went through major restructuring, including layoffs in 2023 and 2024, which rattled some user confidence.
-They've stabilized since, but it's worth knowing when you're thinking about long-term tool commitments.
+The company went through significant restructuring, including rounds of layoffs in 2023 and 2024, which rattled user confidence.
+They've since stabilized, but it's fair context to keep in mind when you're thinking about long-term tool commitments.

 InVision's Key Features in 2026